Cricket Match Prediction Zone

 After much deliberation, it has been decided that Mohammad Hafeez is this week's Cricket World Player of the Week.
 At first glance, it may not be an obvious choice, but, in each of the matches that Pakistan played last week, Hafeez made a more than useful contribution.

 The opening Twenty20 International between England and South Africa followed a similar pattern to that which the final One-Day International had on Wednesday.
 England posted a much below par total after batting first; took three early wickets to provide false hope; and then watched as South Africa plodded home with time and wickets to spare.

 A cricket video for Cricket World TV about the latest cricket news as we discuss the upcoming Twenty20 Internationals this weekend which see Australia, Pakistan, England, South Africa, India and New Zealand all in action.

-After England batted poorly to be bowled out for 182, they hit back with three quick wickets but Hashim Amla and AB de Villiers guided South Africa home with an unbroken 172-run stand for the fourth wicket.
+South Africa and England tied their One-Day International series 2-2 after South Africa pulled off a seven-wicket win in the fifth and final match at Trent Bridge.After England batted poorly to be bowled out for 182, they hit back with three quick wickets but Hashim Amla and AB de Villiers guided South Africa home with an unbroken 172-run stand for the fourth wicket.

-He suffered the injury during the fourth One-Day International against South Africa and was rested for the final match.
+Jonathan Trott has a fracture to his right hand that will rule him out of any further cricket in the 2012 season, including the conclusion to Warwickshire's season.He suffered the injury during the fourth One-Day International against South Africa and was rested for the final match.
 X-rays came back all clear but an MRI scan revealed the fracture.

 A cricket betting video for Cricket World TV about the latest cricket betting odds as John Pennington and Alastair Symondson look ahead to the England v South Africa 5th One-Day International at Trent Bridge and the three-match Twenty20 International series that follows.